Basics of LD

 Researchers seeking to base instruction on the cause of an individual’s learning disability have so far not been successful.
 Apparently, rather than determining the cause of a student’s problems, it is more important to determine the individual’s unique educational needs and design instruction that has the best chance of helping him or her to meet those needs.

 A: Authorities’ estimates range from 0.5% to 30%.

 Various studies have put the prevalence around 6-8% percent of the school-age population.
 Each year, the U.S. Department of Education reports the number and percentage of school-age children receiving special education for learning disabilities in public schools.
 For the school year 1998-1999, just under 4.5% of 6- to 21-year olds (2.8 million) in US schools had been identified as having learning disabilities.
-More recently, that percentage has decline.
+More recently, that percentage has declined.
 In 2005, 2008, and 2011, the comparable percentages were 4.15, 3.85, and 3.4%.
-There is a great amount of debate about the reasons for this change in prevalenece.
+There is a great amount of debate about the reasons for this change in prevalence.

 Q: Aren’t learning disabilities a modern excuse for poor school performance?

 A: The term “learning disability” came into use relatively recently.

 Although Sam Kirk and Barbara Bateman had used it in print a year earlier, a speech by Kirk to a group of concerned parents in 1963 is often cited as the basis for using the term to describe these children.
 However, the difficulties that students faced due to learning disabilities were not new.
 Before the term was used widely, labels such as mild mental retardation, minimal brain dysfunction, dyslexia, perceptual impairment, neurological impairment, and slow learner described children having similar difficulties in school.
 Now, many of these difficulties have been subsumed by learning disabilities.